microsoft/AirSim/docs/px4_sitl.md

     list of commands you can enter here.
 They are mostly low level PX4 commands, but some of them can be useful for debugging.

-5. Now edit [AirSim settings](settings.md) file to make sure you have matching UDP port settings:
+5. Now edit [AirSim settings](settings.md) file to make sure you have matching UDP and TCP port settings:
     ```json
     {
         "SettingsVersion": 1.2,